Zavier45/creature-feature-api/README.md

 <h2>Purpose</h2>

-DThis file serves as the database for the Creature Feature program.
+This file serves as the database for the Creature Feature program.